What is Trauma?

 - withdrawal from others to name a few.

 Why do some people have traumatic responses and others don’t?

 The experience of trauma directly impacts the biological system.
 It’s difficult to determine why two different individuals exposed to the same exact environment and scenario can have two completely different responses.
 For example, two twins are raised in an abusive home with a raging alcoholic father and emotionally absent mother.
-Twin one goes off and on to create healthy relationships, a solid marriage, sustainable career, is a loving father and never drinks.
+Twin one goes off to create healthy relationships, a solid marriage, good career, is a loving father and never drinks.
 Twin two, on the other hand, follows in mom and dads footsteps, becomes an alcoholic himself and is in an abusive relationship.

 How does trauma affect children?